Skip to Content

 • Certificate(s) of Admission to Practice and Good Standing, in all jurisdictions where you are admitted or have ever been admitted, dated within six months prior to the date the application is submitted with the WSBA.

-• Application fee of $620, payable to the Washington State Bar Association.
+• Application fee: Review the fee schedule and filing deadlines.
 This fee is separate from the NCBE Investigation fee.

 If you are employed as house counsel in Washington State, you can choose between applying for the limited license or for full admission by way of admission by motion.
 The WSBA encourages lawyers who are licensed in another U.S state or territory and have active legal experience for three of the past five years, to apply for Admission by Motion.
 Lawyers who are admitted by motion are fully licensed members of the WSBA and are authorized to fully practice law and appear in Washington State courts.